stpettersens/Gaudi/sh/README.md

 Building and generation scripts for Gaudi
 -----------------------------------------
-These are _Bash shell scripts_ which can be used on Linux/Unix-like systems and Cygwin to build Gaudi and generate its distributables
+These are [Bash](http://www.gnu.org/software/bash) shell scripts which can be used on Linux/Unix-like systems and [Cygwin](http://www.cygwin.com) or [MSYS](http://www.mingw.org) to build Gaudi and generate its distributables
-(e.g. all-in-one jar or Windows executable)
+(e.g. all-in-one jar or Windows executable).

-These scripts should be run from the root directory.
+These scripts should be run from the project root directory.
-For example:
+For example - something like:

 >`sam@ubuntu:~/Gaudi$ sh/build.sh`